 J-channels are used around windows and doors, on inside corners and where the siding meets the soffit or roof at an angle.
 Simply slide the siding panel into the folded J-channel.
 Well-done installation of the J-channel gives the vinyl siding a professional look in corners, doors, windows and other edges of your home.
 Proper installation is especially important because vinyl expands and contracts with changes in temperature.

 Video of the Day

 Use corrosion-resistant, galvanized, stainless steel or aluminum roofing type nails with a head diameter of three-eighths of an inch.
-The shank diameter should be one-eighth of an inch, long enough to penetrate a three-quarter inch base.
+The shank diameter should be one-eighth of an inch, and the shank should be long enough to penetrate a three-quarter inch base.
 Keep in mind that when you nail vinyl siding, you never nail it tightly.
 Always leave a little room for expansion.

 Cut the vinyl siding with a utility knife by scoring the panel.
 Bend the vinyl back and forth until it snaps cleanly.
 You can also use a power saw with a fine-tooth blade with slow-cutting movements.
 Reverse the blade in the saw for extra smooth cutting through the vinyl.

 Windows and Doors

 Install the J-channel vinyl siding around all four sides of a window or three sides of a door.
 For the window, first position the J-channel against the window casing.
 Nail it to the wall, but remember not to nail it tightly.
 Leave at least one-sixteenth of an inch between the nail head and the vinyl to allow for expansion and contraction and to prevent dimpling.

 To square the corner, cut and install the bottom J-channel flush with the sides of the window casing.
 Then, install the side J-channels flush with the lower face of the bottom J-channel and with the top of the window casing.
 Cut a tab in the bottom of the side J-channels and fold under.